 I’m sure you gonna have tons of photos in Prague, all the attractions and things to do will end up in nice snaps to share with your family and friends.
 But what about doing a professional photo shoot in the stunning streets of Prague?

-Freeze your best moments with Localgrapher, a group of photographer spread all over the world and ready to take the most beautiful shots from your trip.
+Freeze your best moments with Localgrapher, a group of photographers spread all over the world and ready to take the most beautiful shots from your trip.
 And it’s also one of the local things to do in Prague, as the founder of Localgrapher lives there.

 Matej was our photographer and we had so much fun with him.
 He knew how to make us feel comfortable in the middle of Charles Bridge and Prague Castle.
 The perfect scenery for our romantic photoshoot, and a great in a great country for photos.
 No doubt it was one of the coolest things to do in Prague and the photos were stunning.